 Contrary to the common interpretation of Kundry as the incarnation of the will, and in light of Wagner’s admiration for Schopenhauer, she may be seen as the personification of desire.
 Desiring, which is different from wanting, is a fundamental aspect of Buddhism.
 As Buddha explained in his very first sermon, desire is the cause of suffering (dukkha).
 Buddhist teaching holds that suffering can only be overcome when desire is vanquished.

-This according to “Kundry: The personification of the role of desire in the holy life” by Cittasamvaro (Phra Pandit) (Wagnerspectrum III/2 pp. 97–114).
-Above, Christa Ludwig as Kundry; below, Jordanka Derilova in the role.
+This according to “Kundry: The personification of the role of desire in the holy life” by Pandit Bhikkhu (Cittasamvaro) (Wagnerspectrum III/2 pp. 97–114; RILM Abstracts of Music Literature 2007-20593).

 Today is Wagner’s 210th birthday!
 Above, Christa Ludwig as Kundry; below, Waltraud Meier in the role.